omriarad/mcas/src/python/python-personality/README.md

 # Experimental Python Personality

-** This feature is still in testing. **
+**This feature is still in testing.**

-The Python Personality (PP) provides i.) a client API to loading and saving Python objects from the MCAS store.
+The Python Personality (PP) provides: i.) a client API to load and save Python objects from the MCAS store, ii.) support for Python execution in the ADO.
 In the case of Numpy arrays, zero-copy is possible (through the direct APIs).
 For other data structures, the standard pickling function is used.

-In addition, PP allows Python code to be sent from the client to the MCAS server to allow Python-based near-data compute.

 ## Running basic test

-This test will produce an X-window and thus cannot be run from a text only console.
+This test will produce an X-window and thus cannot be fully run from a text only console.
 Code for test is in api.py:

 ```